Samsung/Tizen.NET/_quickguides/environment.md

 toc_sticky: true
 ---

-The guide describes how to set up an environment in which to develop Tizen .NET applications.
+The guide describes how to set up an environment where you can develop Tizen .NET applications.

 Tizen .NET applications can be developed on both **Windows** and **macOS**.
 We recommend that you use Visual Studio on Windows.